Precomputed Dominant Resource Fairness: Conclusion

 \section{Conclusion}

 The allocation of multiple resources has become an increasingly important problem in the last decade and a half.
 The seminal study of Ghodsi and his colleagues has created a small literature of its own, since DRF brought many novelties and as much possibilities into this field.
-The study of Parkes and his colleagues contributes to this literature dearly, by providing a more rigorous theoretical framework to study the properties of DRF in higher resolution.
-The present study is one situated in this literature, offering yet another analysis method, and an improvement to the original algorithm to reach the same allocation in fewer steps.
+The study of Parkes and his colleagues contributed to this literature dearly, by providing a more rigorous theoretical framework to study the properties of DRF in higher resolution.

+The present study is one situated in this literature, offering yet another analysis method, and an improvement to the original algorithm to approximate the allocation at high accuracy in fewer steps.

-One particular contribution of PDRF is that it may be easier to adapt to blockchain context.
+One particular contribution of PDRF is that it is easier to adapt to blockchain context.
 In fact, it was during our attempt to do so, we came up with the idea, and it lead to the development of a new algorithm for the original context, almost by accident.
 At that point we turned to a more careful review of the literature, to find EDRF, and the whole endeavour lead to the present study.
-We are currently working on the final touches of the implementation of the blockchain adaptation, which is a forthcoming study.
+The blockchain adaptation of PDRF is a forthcoming study.